dkpro/dkpro-jwpl/index.md

  * Efficient access to all article revisions (RevisionMachine)
  * Dedicated revision storage format

-More detailed information can be found in the [JWPLDocumentation documentation] .

-Learn about the [HowToGetJWPL different possibilities to get and use JWPL]

-Any questions should be posted to the [http://groups.google.com/group/jwpl JWPL Mailing List].

 ### How to cite?

 If you use the Wikipedia Revision Toolkit (RevisionMachine, TimeMachine) in scientific work, please cite the ACL 2011 demo paper: